 At any rate, Ponzi's own Ponzi scheme involved paying early investors in his massive postal coupon reply operation with the investments of later investors.
 Everything worked swell to the tune of $250,000 a day in profits (in 1920 dollars!) until the famous Clarence Barron of Barron's financial paper did some poking around and...
 In short order, Ponzi's own company, six separate banks, and worst of all thousands upon thousands of investors went completely bust.
 All told, Ponzi's investors lost about $20 million dollars in 1920 dollars (about $250 now).
 Sounds catastrophic, right?
 Well, it's almost small change when you compare it to the incredible hurt Madoff put on his investors in 2008: he cost them approximately $18 billion dollars!

 A few years later, and Ponzi schemes are still making headlines here and here.
 There have even been some new innovations to watch out for.
-In a recent news release, the Financial Industry Regulatory Authority (FINRA) warned that social media hubs like Facebook, Twitter, and YouTube are now being used to lure unwitting investors into current Ponzi schemes:
+Recently, the Financial Industry Regulatory Authority (FINRA) warned that social media hubs like Facebook, Twitter, and YouTube are now being used to lure unwitting investors into current Ponzi schemes.

 Ponzi Schemes Defy Common Sense with Extraordinary Promises